amythemirror/Customer_Lifetime_Value_Prediction/README.md

 >**H<sub>0</sub>: UK and Germany have the same average customer LTV**
 >**H<sub>1</sub>: UK and Germany have different average customer LTVs**

 We did both bootstrapping and t-test for the hypothesis testing.
-Neither of their p-values is statistically significant to reject the null hypothesis, using 0.05 as the significance level α.
+Neither of their p-values was statistically significant to reject the null hypothesis, using 0.05 as the significance level α.

 ## [Modeling - Classification Model](https://github.com/amythemirror/Springboard-Capstone-Two/blob/master/Modeling%20-%20Classification%20Model.ipynb)
 We evaluated six classification algorithms.
 Since the dataset was imbalanced, we compared the models using the balanced accuracy, as well as the macro-averaged precision, recall, and F1 scores.